-Born in Accra, Ghana, Chef Maxwell Ansong was in a Diplomatic position in his home country and travelled to many countries, including Serra Leone, Tanzania, Uganda and Geneva, Switzerland.
-He came to the United State in 1990 and educated himself at SCCC as a culinary student.
+Born in Accra, Ghana, Chef Maxwell Ansong was in a Diplomatic position in his home country and traveled to many countries, including Serra Leone, Tanzania, Uganda and Geneva, Switzerland.
+He came to the United State in 1990 and educated himself at SUNY Schenectady as a culinary student.
 After completion, he continued his education at Empire State College and obtained his Business Management and Economics in Professional Studies.
 He spent six years at the Prestigious Private Club in Albany, Fort Orange Club as a Grand Mange Chef and soon after joined the Capital City Rescue Mission in 1997 to present, as the Executive Chef.
 He also owns his own catering service, Lobster Lagoon.

 Please click to see more School of Hotel, Culinary Arts and Tourism alumni profiles.

 Living a childhood dream - While other kids were checking out the trendiest additions at the toy store, Jennifer Van Strander was asking her parents to take her to the Parent Teacher Store.
 “I got one of those pens that had red on one side and blue on the other side,” said Jennifer, who graduated in May 2017 from SUNY Schenectady with her degree in Teacher Education Transfer.
 “The teachers always had them.
 I also got a grade book and big white board that I had at my house with dry erase markers in different colors.”

 She was in second grade as Pashley Elementary School in Glenville and from that point on teaching was all she ever envisioned as a career.
 It helped that she had a teacher who she admired.
 “My teacher was Marcy Raeder and I always thought she was so fun, energetic and positive and I strived to be like her.”